Andruw Jones

-Jones was named the manager of Team Netherlands for the 2026 World Baseball Classic, which will take place in Miami in March 2026.

 Early life

-Jones was born on April 23, 1977, in Willemstad, Curaçao.
+Andruw Rudolf Jones was born on April 23, 1977, in Willemstad, Curaçao.
 By the age of 11, Jones was on a youth select baseball team that traveled to Japan to play in a tournament.
 He could handle any position on the field, but because of his powerful arm, Jones often found himself at catcher or third base.
 He switched to the outfield a couple of years later.

-Early professional career
+Professional career

+Minor leagues

 Jones signed with the Atlanta Braves organization as a free agent in 1993 at the age of 16.
 Jones was promoted to Danville of the Appalachian League after only 27 games with the Gulf Coast League Braves.
 Jones played for Class-A Macon in 1995.
 In his first at bat, he belted a homer.
 He finished the season with 25 home runs and 100 runs batted in.
 Jones also led the South Atlantic League with 56 steals.
 His outstanding season was capped off when he was named minor league player of the year by USA Today and Baseball America.